-Bulbs can become hot.
+WARNING: Bulbs can become hot.
 Let the bulb cool down before removing it.
-Failure to do so could result in personal iniurv.
+Failure to do so could result in personal injury.

-Switch the lamps and the ignition off.
+WARNING: Switch the lamps and the ignition off.
 Failure to follow this warning could result in serious personal injury.

 Use the correct specification bulb.
-See Bulb Specification Chart (page 194).
+See Bulb Specification Chart (page 247).